Contents:

 - Compliance became a hammer.
 GDPR, HIPAA, SOC 2, PCI-DSS.
 Each framework demanded specific controls.
 Auditors expected dedicated solutions and MSPs couldn’t say no to tools that checked compliance boxes, even when those tools created operational chaos.
 As our report shows, 64% of MSPs cite compliance tool costs as a major burden.

 - Venture capital flooded the market.
-Thousands of security startups emerged, each targeting a specific threat vector.
+Thousands of security startups emerged with each built to solve one narrow problem.
 Integration was perpetually “on the roadmap.”

 The result?
 What one MSP perfectly captured: “The good thing is having the best of breed.
 The bad thing is that there is no integration between them.”